chunmeifeng/FedMRI/README.md

 ----------
 <img src="figs/fig0.jpg" width="536px"/>

 Classical FL algorithm for MR image reconstruction: (a) average all the local client models to obtain a general global model, or (b) repeatedly align the latent features between the source and target clients.
-In contrast, we propose a specificity- preserving mechanism (c) to consider both  generalized shared in- formation  as well as  client-specific properities.
+In contrast, we propose a specificity- preserving mechanism (c) to consider both generalized shared information as well as  client-specific properities.

 ### Framework Overview
 ### Results